-Well the idea - or concept - was simple, and like all great designs was aimed at eliminating a problem that most people were unaware off; namely that their harness fell down when winter climbing.
-The design this rep had come up with was startling in its simplicity, namely a bog standard alpine harness - but with braces attached.
+Well, the idea - or concept - was simple, and like all great designs was aimed at eliminating a problem that most people were unaware of; namely that their harness fell down when winter climbing.
+The design this rep had come up with was startling in its simplicity, namely a bog-standard alpine harness - but with braces attached.

 As he spilled the beans to us - we privileged few - a hush went around the rock counter, each person taking in the magnitude of this innovation.
-Then someone said - matter of factly - “Your harness falls down because you’re a fat knacker and your belly’s too big” at which point the spell was broken, and no doupt so too were the dreams of a would be designer and we all fell about laughing.
+Then someone said - a matter of factly - “Your harness falls down because you’re a fat knacker and your belly’s too big” at which point the spell was broken, and no doubt so too were the dreams of a would-be designer and we all fell about laughing.

 So why am I rabbiting on about such things?
 Well for a while I’ve been having a braces kind of idea about a piece of kit that’s missing off many climbers clothing; but one I wasn’t sure that was actually needed.

-What it does it keep your main layer in place, and stops it slowly riding up and exposing your midriff, a pretty important feature when most climbers are wearing trousers these days.
+What it does is keep your main layer in place and stops it slowly riding up and exposing your midriff, a pretty important feature when most climbers are wearing trousers these days.

-Of course great and unrestricted arm lift should reduce the importance of this this, and a big baggy softshell or shell reduces the need further, but never the less, the action of binding layers and normal movement will see a slow rise in layers, forcing you to keep pulling your hem down - especially in well fitted soft shells.
+Of course, a great and unrestricted arm lift should reduce the importance of this, and a big baggy softshell or shell reduces the need further, but never the less, the action of binding layers and normal movement will see a slow rise in layers, forcing you to keep pulling your hem down - especially in well fitted soft shells.

-Is this a stupid ‘braces’ kind of idea, after all if it was so good wouldn’t all manufacturers use it?
-Unfortunately it’s a prime example of one of those very functional features that suffers from also being very uncommercial and super unsexy; just imagine some Range Rover driving car coat buying punter being told that his jacket has a built in crotch strap!
+Is this a stupid ‘braces’ kind of idea, after all, if it was so good wouldn’t all manufacturers use it?
+Unfortunately, it’s a prime example of one of those very functional features that suffer from also being very uncommercial and super unsexy; just imagine some Range Rover driving car coat buying punter being told that his jacket has a built-in crotch strap!